Azure/iot-hub-device-update/src/extensions/component-enumerators/examples/contoso-component-enumerator/README.md

-# Contoso Virtual Vacuum Components Enumerator
+# How to register multiple components with Contoso Virtual Vacuum Components Enumerator
+This sections shows a sample implementation of the Contoso Virtual Vacuum Components Enumerator that you can use to implement custom Components Enumerator's for your IoT devices.

 ## What is Contoso Virtual-Vacuum